jessicacousins/fullstack_vite_webapp/README.md

 ### Backend Features

 - **User Data Collection**: The backend captures and stores user data such as IP address, device type, operating system, and browser information.
 This is useful for security measures, analytics, and personalization.
+- **Password Reset**: The backend verifies if the email exists in the database before sending a password reset link via Firebase, protecting the system from potential abuse and malicious reset attempts.
 - **Age Verification**: The backend checks the user's date of birth to enforce that users under 13 are denied from registering, ensuring compliance with legal guidelines (e.g., COPPA).
 - **Password Hashing**: User passwords are securely hashed using **bcryptjs** before being saved in the database.
 - **Device Logging**: The backend logs device and browser information during registration and login to maintain a secure environment and monitor user activities.